Body Language Training Course in Singapore

 - The Power of Body Language: It’s Most Powerful Benefits

-- Body language enhances listening and communication skills
+- Body language improves listening and communication skills.

 - More Than Words

-- Facial expression: The eyes are especially noticed.
+- Understand Facial expression: The eyes are especially noticed.

-- Breathing: The rate of respiration is telling sign
+- Understand Breathing: The speed of respiration is tell tale sign for many things.

 - Actions Speak Louder Than Words